abelgomez/pptx-translator/README.md

 | `--request-delay` | No | Seconds to wait between requests on remote providers.
 Defaults to `TRANSLATOR_REQUEST_DELAY`. |
 | `--remove-audio` | No | Removes embedded audio objects from the presentation before saving the output.
 Disabled by default; can also be enabled via `TRANSLATOR_REMOVE_AUDIO=true`. |
 | `-v`, `--verbose` | No | Increases logging, overriding `TRANSLATOR_LOG_LEVEL`: `-v` = `INFO`, `-vv` = `DEBUG`.
 Without flags, uses `TRANSLATOR_LOG_LEVEL` (see [Logging](#logging)), or `WARNING` if unset. |

+The OpenAI-compatible provider also honors the following environment variables from `.env`/the process environment: `TRANSLATOR_TIMEOUT`, `TRANSLATOR_MAX_RETRIES`, and `TRANSLATOR_RETRY_BACKOFF`.
+These values control the HTTP timeout and the retry policy used when calling the remote API.

 ### Examples